AlanizGustavo/Alaniz-Assessment/README.md

 ## Browser selection

 By default we will use webkit to avoid captcha.
-You can define an environment by modifying the channel attribute by the browser of your choice and replicate the selected browser in the browser attribute.
+You can define an environment by modifying the channel attribute by the browser of your choice and replicate the selected browser in the browser attribute in `/src/support/config.ts`.
 Available options: chromium, firefox, webkit

 ```javascript
 const browserOptions: LaunchOptions = {